Parcels-code/Parcels/docs/getting_started/tutorial_quickstart.md

 ## Input flow fields: `FieldSet`

 A Parcels simulation of Lagrangian trajectories of virtual particles requires two inputs; the first is a set of hydrodynamics fields in which the particles are tracked.
-These hydrodynamic fields, including typically `U`, `V` (and `W`) flow velocities, need to be stored in a `parcels.FieldSet` object.
-Parcels provides tooling to parse many types of models or observations into such a `parcels.FieldSet` object.
 Here we provide an example using a subset of the [Global Ocean Physics Reanalysis](https://doi.org/10.48670/moi-00021) from the Copernicus Marine Service.

 ```{code-cell}
 example_dataset_folder = parcels.download_example_dataset(